When the new Doom game was unveiled in 2016, my oldest son was

 one off with two shotgun blasts, the whole design presented a unique

 and compelling challenge as a builder.
-I wanted a project to do
+I wanted a project to construct

 entirely in EVA foam as a way to bring those skills to a higher level.
 It